shepnerd/shepnerd.github.io/_pages/about.md

 ---
 Biography
 ======
 I am a Research Scientist at [Shanghai AI Laboratory](https://www.shlab.org.cn/), led by Prof. [Yu Qiao](http://mmlab.siat.ac.cn/yuqiao/index.html), Prof. [Limin Wang](https://wanglimin.github.io/), and Dr. [Yali Wang](https://scholar.google.com/citations?user=hD948dkAAAAJ).
+We are working on video understanding, foundation models, and related topics.

-I did my Ph.D. at CSE of The Chinese University of Hong Kong, supervised by Prof. [Jiaya Jia](https://jiaya.me/).
+I did my Ph.D. at CSE of The Chinese University of Hong Kong, supervised by Prof. [Jiaya Jia](https://jiaya.me/) and Prof. [Liwei Wang](https://lwwangcse.github.io/).
 My research interests include computer vision and deep learning, especially **image generation** and **instance-level image understanding**.
 Before that, I got the M.Sc. degree from Peking University (supervised by Prof. Yuexian Zou).

 We are actively looking for **motivated** research fellows and interns with experience / interest in **video processing** / **neural arch design** / **self-supervised learning** / **multimodal learning** / **dataset construction** at Shanghai AI Laboratory.
 If you are interested in our video understanding project or other topics, please [drop me an email](mailto:wangyi@pjlab.org.cn).